our authors

 Elvira Gonzales is plant-based athlete, professional track & field coach, entrepreneur and writer.
 Elvira was born in Laredo, TX, where she was voted “2009 Female Athlete of the Year” for breaking numerous track and field records.
 As a college freshman, she set new hurdle records and earned All Lone-Star conference honors.
 In the past, she has coached at the University of Pennsylvania and privately trained two-time Olympic hurdler Ahmed Hazer.
 Elvira is currently a coach at The Armory, the premier indoor track & field facility in the US.
 As an athlete, she qualified for the NCAA National Championship in track & field in 2011 and recently punched a ticket to the 2020 USA Triathlon National Championships.
 Elvira is a member of the New York Writer’s Workshop, run by Charles Salzberg, and has founded her own writing initiative called NYC Writer’s Voice, a writing community for young and minority writers.
 For the past five years, she has been an active member of Las Comadres, the largest Latino book club that has partnered with the Association of American Publishers (AAP) to promote reading.

-HURDLES IN THE DARK (Debuts Fall 2024 Roaring Brook Press) - In the summer of 2006, Elvira was just 14 years old when she was given 24 hours to save her kidnapped mother from cartels in Mexico.
+HURDLES IN THE DARK (Roaring Brook Press, May 2024) - In the summer of 2006, Elvira was just 14 years old when she was given 24 hours to save her kidnapped mother from cartels in Mexico.
 The price for her mother’s life was $40,000.
 Through sheer grit, and with 2 hours to spare, Elvira managed to raise most of the ransom.
 Luckily, this proved enough to save her mother’s life.
 Yet the ordeal changed Elvira’s mother and her relationship with her daughter suffered for it.
 Two years later, Elvira ended up locked behind bars at a juvenile detention center in Laredo, Texas.
 Determined to never wind up anywhere like that again, she embarked on a journey in a dark stadium, at the very early hours of the morning, with only her running shoes and a set of hurdles standing in her lane.
 With rugged perseverance and the will to survive, she harnessed her athletic abilities to win her ticket to freedom.

 Contact - Zeynep Sen